siadat/netmatch/README.md

 The default value is 1.

 ### selector
 Selectors filter what requests do or do not match with a request.
-E.g., an actor (a Netsync client) might only want to match with the requests of a particular actor.
+E.g., an actor (a Netmatch client) might only want to match with the requests of a particular actor.
 The formatting is identical to that of the [Labels and Selectors][k8s_labels_and_selectors] of Kubernetes.

 The default selector is `actor != $MyActorName`, i.e., don't match me with another request from myself.